moddyz/VFXBuild/README.md

 Build and installation recipes for a collection of open-source software commonly used in VFX.

-A lot of the procedures are copied from `build_scripts/build_usd.py` which is shipped with [USD](https://github.com/PixarAnimationStudios).

 These scripts have only been tested on Linux.

 Source code will be downloaded to `/tmp` to be built.

+Some of the procedures are referenced from `build_scripts/build_usd.py` which is shipped with [USD](https://github.com/PixarAnimationStudios).

 ## Example Usage(s)